 NE1’s Newcastle Restaurant Week – NE1 made Newcastle the first city in Great Britain to deliver the ‘Restaurant Week’ concept.
-Starting with 13 restaurants, we now have 93 participating, attracting over 40,000 diners who spend in excess of £530,000 during the week.
+Starting with 13 restaurants, we now have over 100 participating, attracting over 45,000 diners who spend in excess of £530,000 during the week.

 NE1 Screen on The Green: Formerly known as NE1 Monument Movies, NE1’s free film screenings relocated in 2016 to Old Eldon Square.
 Running again in 2017 from July through until September, the large outdoor cinema screen, showcased a variety of films daily throughout the summer.

-Vueling Quayside Seaside: Created in 2011, this pop-up beach has quickly become a key element of summer in the city.
+Thomas Cook Airlines Quayside Seaside: Created in 2011, this pop-up beach has quickly become a key element of summer in the city.
 The man-made beach equipped with sand, deck chairs, beach huts and more is hugely popular with visitors to Newcastle, families, and Quayside workers.
-2016 also welcomed the addition of internationally renowned and award winning restaurant Riley’s Fish Shack.
+2017 also welcomed the addition of Barrio Comida.

 Northern Pride – NE1 is a continued supporter of Northern Pride, sponsoring the event in 2015 and 2016, and are thrilled to be a part of the largest free Pride event in the UK.
 2016’s event saw 73,000 people take part, with a record-breaking 16,000 joining the parade and generating an economic value to the city of £10.4m.

 NE1’s Fashion Futures – Attracting big names such as Henry Holland, Alexandra Shulman, Wayne Hemmingway, Scott Henshall, Will.I.Am and Dizee Rascal to our events over the years have cemented Newcastle’s place as the fashion capital of North East England.